 Initially only interested in the panoramas, Claudia has very wisely supplemented her time in between printing with spectacular macro focus floral photography.
 Amazingly captivating, these images provide funding for the larger, more adventurous projects, such as her 2′ x 7′ “Queen of the Tulsa Skyline!”

-After graduating from Old Dominion University with a BS in Psychology, I began working and taking photography classes at the School of the Museum of Fine Arts in Boston, Massachusetts.
-As an inner-urbanite, I focused primarily on the interesting juxtaposition of the old and the cutting-edge architecture being erected right next to some of the oldest buildings in the area, and the effect this change had on the people who lived in the center of the city, the theater district, and Chinatown.
-The cityscapes of Boston, New York City, and London kept this interest alive for over a decade.
-I now live in Tulsa, Oklahoma.
-Perhaps because of living in large cities for most of my life, I find the vast expanses of land outside of the cities here visually intriguing and technologically challenging.”
+After graduating from Old Dominion University in Virginia with a bachelor of science in Psychology, I moved to Boston, Massachusetts where I lived for the next two decades.
+During this time I studied photography at the School of the Museum of Fine Arts (SMFA).
+As an inner-urbanite, I focused primarily on the interesting juxtaposition of the old and the new--cutting edge architecture being integrated into one of the oldest and most picturesque cities in the United States--and the effect this change had on the people who lived in the center of the city.
+I explored this idea of multi-layers of visual and conceptual information through photographing the cityscapes of Boston, New York, and London.